 Manual email

 Emails you send out individually to your audience are manual email campaigns.
 In this method, emails are not in triggered mode.
 Instead, it is assigned to a list or segment and scheduled manually.
 Rather than being prompted by a subscriber’s interest or activity.
-For example, email newsletters, announcement emails, etc., email marketing types fall into this manual emails category.
+For example, email newsletters, announcement emails, etc., types of email marketing fall into this manual emails category.

 Automated email